Front of the Class: Plot

-As an adult, Brad lives with his house mate Ron in Georgia, and is looking for work as an elementary school teacher.
-He is turned down after 24 interviews because of his TS.
-He finally gets an interview where the staff is accepting and they give him the job.
+As an adult, Brad lives with his roommate Ron in Georgia and his rabbit named "Waffle" and is looking for work as an elementary school teacher.
+He is turned down after 24 interviews because of his Tourette syndrome and finally gets an interview where the staff is accepting and they give him the job.

-On his first day, Brad explains his TS to the children.
-He helps a child with ADHD, Thomas, with reading and makes an impression on Heather, a girl with terminal cancer.
+On his first day, Brad explains the syndrome to his students.
+He helps a boy with ADHD and OCD, Thomas, with reading and makes an impression on Heather, a girl with terminal cancer.
 Another student's father pulls her out of Brad's class as he fears Brad will distract her.
-When the little girl tries to sneak in Brad's class again, he express his gratefulness, but doesn't oppose the girl's father wishes and reminds her that her father is doing what he thinks it is best for her.
+When the little girl tries to sneak into Brad's class again, he expresses his gratefulness but doesn't oppose the girl's father's wishes and reminds her that her father is doing what he thinks is best for her.

-Brad meets Nancy on an online dating site.
+Brad meets a woman named Nancy Keene on an online dating site.
 After dating her for some time, he invites her over for Thanksgiving back at Ellen's house, where he tells Nancy he loves her, and the feeling is reciprocated.
-He confides in Ellen his concern that Nancy will get fed up with his tics, but she reassures him that he must not let his TS get in the way.
+He confides in Ellen his concern that Nancy will get fed up with his tics, but she reassures him that he must not let his condition get in the way.

-An observer at the school assesses Brad's teaching, and the head teacher announces that Brad has been chosen to receive the Teacher of the Year award, which he accepts in front his family, friends and students.
-The ending titles tell that Brad got his master's degree; he dressed up as Homer, (Atlanta Braves) mascot; he married Nancy in 2006; and a photograph of the real Brad Cohen teaching his class is shown.
+An observer at the school assesses Brad's teaching, and the head teacher announces that Brad has been chosen to receive the Teacher of the Year award, which he accepts in front of his family, friends, and students.

+A textual epilogue reveals that Brad got his master's degree, dressed up as the Atlanta Braves' mascot, and married Nancy in 2006.